al-matari/KEYKLOAK/video-script.md

 After identifying the issues, I started to introduce the fixes.

+Problem: the API layer handled only happy paths, with no proper loading or error handling.
-First, I added shared API error handling.
+Fix: First, I added shared API error handling.

 - I added `parseErrorMessage(...)` to extract backend `message` values when available
 - I added a reusable `fetchJson<T>(path)` helper that checks the backend response and throws a real `Error` on failed requests